 Students may apply to major in one of the following four areas: Accounting, Finance, Marketing or Organizational Behaviour and Human Resources Management.
-As an option, students may also complete a minor from one of the above-mentioned areas.
-Refer to Section 9.2.6 through 9.2.9 for detailed requirements for each major and minor.
+As an option, students may also complete a minor from one of the above-mentioned areas or a minor in Operations and Supply Chain Management.
+Refer to Section 9.2.6 through 9.2.10 for detailed requirements for each major and minor.